tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 # Map storage

-There is one thing to be immediately improved in the admin contract.
+There is one thing that can immediately be improved in the admin contract.
 Let's check the contract state:

 ```rust